 Pop Some Tags

 I swear somebody keeps sprinkling fertilizer in my kids’ shoes because every time I turn around they’ve grown out of something.
-This is where Value Village has literally saved my sanity and my bank account.
-We routinely replace outgrown items at Value Village for a fraction of the cost at a retail store.
+This is where thrifting has literally saved my sanity and my bank account.
+We routinely replace outgrown items at thrift shops for a fraction of the cost at a retail store.

 If they offer free shipping it’s an automatic win in my books because a) my time is worth something and b) I didn’t have to spend money on gas.
 Also, this cuts down huge on the nag factor my children like to pull out in the stores.